bbchallenge/bbchallenge/src/routes/method.md

 This is to be compared to the unpublished ≈8000 lines of C reported by [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Enumeration) or the ≈6000 uncommented lines of Pascal of [https://skelet.ludost.net/bb/nreg.html](https://skelet.ludost.net/bb/nreg.html) and justifies our clear separation between [phase 1 and phase 2](#phase-1-phase-2) in this project.

-The main aim of The Busy Beaver Challenge is to decide every machine in the seed database.
+The main aim of the Busy Beaver Challenge is to decide every machine in the seed database.

 <a id="construction"></a>